Sheep-y/Attack-Improvement-Mod/README.md

 # Compatibilities

-AIM is aware of some mods and will behave differently in their present to meet player expectations.
+AIM is aware of some other mods and will behave differently in their present to meet player expectations.

 These behaviours will not change saved settings.
 If you want to replace them with AIM, you may need to change AIM settings.

 When have mod | AIM will
 --- | ---------
-Firing Line Improvement | AIM will skip line styling and arc point adjustment to not crash the game.
+[Firing Line Improvement](https://www.nexusmods.com/battletech/mods/135) | AIM will skip line styling and arc point adjustment to not crash line drawings.
-MeleeMover | AIM will skip its own melee unlock to preserve sprint range melee.
+[MeleeMover](https://www.nexusmods.com/battletech/mods/226) | AIM will skip its own melee unlock to preserve sprint range melee.
-Real Hit Chance | AIM will enable corrected hit chance display and overrides this mod, since it does not support AIM features such as adjustable correction strength.
+[Real Hit Chance](https://www.nexusmods.com/battletech/mods/90) | AIM will enable corrected hit chance display and overrides this mod, since it does not support AIM features such as adjustable correction strength.
-True RNG Hit Rolls | AIM will disable its own adjustable roll correction and miss streak breaker.
+[True RNG Hit Rolls](https://www.nexusmods.com/battletech/mods/100) | AIM will disable its own adjustable roll correction and miss streak breaker.

-The first thing to check when you suspect any compatibility problems with the game or with other mods is to check the mod log (`BATTLETECH\Mods\AttackImprovementMod\Log_AIMAttackImprovementMod.log`), BTML log (`BATTLETECH\Mods\*.log`), and the game's own log (`BATTLETECH\`).
+The first thing to check when you suspect any compatibility problems with the game or with other mods is to remove or disable the mods.

+You can also check the mod log (`BATTLETECH\Mods\AttackImprovementMod\Log_AIMAttackImprovementMod.log`), BTML log (`BATTLETECH\Mods\*.log`), and the game's own log (`BATTLETECH\`).
 The keyword is "Exception".
-It is almost always followed by lots of codes.
-If you see *any* exception and see "AttackImprovementMod" in the code below it, please [file an issue](https://github.com/Sheep-y/Attack-Improvement-Mod/issues/new) and attach the log.
+It is almost always followed by lots of code.
+If you see *any* exception with "AttackImprovementMod" in the code below it, please [file an issue](https://github.com/Sheep-y/Attack-Improvement-Mod/issues/new) and attach the log.

 # The Story of AIM